January 25, 2017

 This study is being funded by a grant from the Alzheimer’s Drug Discovery Foundation (ADDF) along with private philanthropists.

-UsAgainstAlzheimer’s has a goal to find a treatment faster by reducing the time and cost of clinical trials.
+One of UsAgainstAlzheimer’s goals is to find a treatment faster by reducing the time and cost of clinical trials.
 We hope that by featuring some clinical trials that are recruiting participants we share with you the most up to date information on the science from leading Alzheimer’s researchers and also hope that you might be interested in participating, something that we can all do to help find a cure.